leezu/zhongwen/README.md

 * "Alt + 6" takes you to JuKuu.
 * "t" is for looking up example sentences at Tatoeba.org

-Chrome will open a new tab and the word that was shown in the pop-up window will be looked up in the corresponding online dictionary listed above.
+Your browser will open a new tab and the word that was shown in the pop-up window will be looked up in the corresponding online dictionary listed above.